MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ## Manually roll back an update

 In some cases, you might want to revert to a previous version of the HoloLens software.
-The process for doing this depends on whether you are using HoloLens 2 or HoloLens (1st gen).
+The process for doing this depends on whether you're using HoloLens 2 or HoloLens (1st gen).

 ### Revert to a previous version (HoloLens 2)